nenes25/prestashop_console/CONTRIBUTE.md

 For example if your command deals with modules you can create it in : src/Hhennes/Prestashop/Command/Module/SampleCommand.php

-To make your command works you have to register it in the file config.yml above the existing ones.
+To make your command works you have to register it in the file config.php above the existing ones.
 Simply by adding its namespace.

 Then everything should works